1. Pure-play paperboard company

 2. Strong market position

-In the Asia-Pacific region, we are focusing on premium segments and aiming for moderate growth, primarily in cooperation with brand owners.
+In the Asia-Pacific region, Metsä Board focuses on premium segments and aims for moderate growth, primarily in cooperation with brand owners.

 3. Global megatrends are driving stronger demand for sustainable packaging

 The importance of resource efficiency is increasing, which is reflected in lifecycle and circular economy thinking.
 Regulation increases obligations, and the requirements imposed on product safety are increasing, especially in food packaging.
 Metsä Board supports sustainability by reducing its use of raw materials, water and energy in its production.
-Our product safety relies on using pure fresh fibre from sustainably managed forests.
-The company has been recognized several times for its sustainability performance.
+Product safety relies on using pure fresh fibre from sustainably managed forests.
+The company has been recognized several times by external parties for its sustainability performance.

 4. Metsä Board is a growth company